Kiwicai/Secrets/README.md

 ##Browser: Chrome
 ##OS: Mac OS X Yosemite 10.10.4

+## Why use Django framework?
+Because Django is a high-level Python Web framework that encourages rapid development and clean, pragmatic design.
+It takes security issue into account such as CSRF, SQL injection, password encryption.
+It also provides useful features such as form validation.

+In this project, I use the default SQLite for data persistence.

+To get more information of Django, you could visit https://www.djangoproject.com/

 ##Environment SetUp
 * If you don't have python, please install it.
 Before instsall python, you should install pip first.
 Make sure you are using python 2.7.
 This project works well with python 2.7
 * Install Django 1.10